EDalSanto/42/README.md

 # 42
-* C projects from 42 USA coding university that have enabled to fundamentally understand how the computer thinks, essential data structures and algorithms, and solid procedural programming fundamentals.
+* C projects from 42 USA that have enabled me to fundamentally understand how the computer thinks, essential data structures and algorithms, and solid procedural programming fundamentals.
 * Libft: rewrite a significant part of the C standard library
 * Fillit: utilize a recursive backtracking algorithm to optimize the placement of tetriminos on the smallest possible map, oriented to the top left corner